ilayd-a/Quantum-Cloud-Task-Scheduling/README.md

 $$

 x: vector of binary variables $(x_1, x_2, \ldots, x_n)$
-→ in our case this is the flattened vector of $x_{i,m}$ job–machine assignments
+→ in our case this is the flattened vector of $x_{i,m}$ job-machine assignments

 Q: symmetric matrix of quadratic coefficients
 → captures pairwise interactions between binary variables
-→ e.g. $Q_{i,j} x_i x_j$ could mean “if two jobs are on the same machine, add a penalty”

 c: vector of linear coefficients
-→ captures individual variable contributions (cost or bias for each assignment)
+→ captures individual variable contributions

-$E(x)$: total energy/cost to minimize

 ---

 # Problem

-We want to assign a set of jobs
+We want to assign a set of jobs:

 $$
 J = \{1, \ldots, n\}
 $$

-to a set of identical machines
+to a set of identical machines:

 $$
 M = \{1, \ldots, M\}